TutorLyft Logo

 • Active Recall: Test yourself on the material instead of just re-reading it.

 • Spaced Repetition: Review material at increasing intervals to enhance long-term recall.
+Consider using the Leitner System, a popular spaced repetition technique.

 • Teaching: Explain the material to someone else, or even to yourself out loud, to better understand and remember it.